sanchitgulati/monopoly-simulator/README.md

 ```
 python3 Monopoly.py <turns_per_game>
 ```
+For UI generation, tool parses through .psd file and generate Game UI directly.
+Read PSDReader.py for more info.

-Keep UI.psd next to the py script
+Keep UI.psd next to the py script.

 Layer named ScreenSize is required, PyGame uses this for Window initiation.

 Text elements are taken by name from PSD.